AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/text-mode/understand-text-mode.md

    -->

    <!--
-   <p data-mc-conditions="QuicksilverOrClassic.Draft mode">For more information about the key lines in text mode in a view or grouping, see the section <a href="#editing" class="MCXref xref">Edit text mode in a view</a> in this article. </p>
+   <p data-mc-conditions="QuicksilverOrClassic.Draft mode">For more information about the key lines in text mode in a view or grouping, see the section <a href="#edit-text-mode-in-a-view" class="MCXref xref">Edit text mode in a view</a> in this article. </p>
    -->

 1.